 The latter McTaggart was a moral realist cut from the same cloth as his former student G.E.
 Moore.
 He held that (intrinsic) goodness and badness were simple qualities, not reducible to non-normative properties, and not reducible to the relation is intrinsically better than.
 (See chapter 64 of the second volume of the Nature of Existence for discussion.)

-The fundamental bearers of intrinsic value are either persons or states of persons (which in turn he took to be proper parts of persons).
+The fundamental bearers of intrinsic value are either persons (or other conscious beings) or states of persons (which in turn he took to be proper parts of persons).
 Because no person is a part of another person, the universe itself cannot be taken to be a fundamental bearer of intrinsic value.
 Therefore, one can say of the universe that it is intrinsically good or intrinsically bad only if one means by this either something about the average value of parts of the universe or by their total value.
-(This view is defended in “The Individuality of Value”, reprinted in Philosophical Studies.)
+(This view is defended in “The Individualism of Value”, reprinted in Philosophical Studies.)
 McTaggart opts for the latter view, and for this reason, McTaggart accepts the repugnant conclusion, which is that a universe containing millions of people whose lives are barely worth living might be better than a world containing far fewer people, each of whom live lives of spectacular value.
 McTaggart notes that this conclusion would be repugnant to certain moralists, but sees no reason to think ‘repugnance in this case would be right.’
 (See section 870 of the second volume of the Nature of Existence.)

 Although persons or states of persons are the bearers of intrinsic value, they have their value in virtue of having other properties.
 McTaggart was an ethical pluralist, granting that many different sorts of properties can contribute to the value of a state of a person.
 Pleasure and pain are both intrinsically valuable (the latter having negative value, of course), and both are present in timeless reality.
 Pain is always intrinsically bad, regardless of whether the recipient of the pain deserves to be in pain.
 On the basis of this claim, McTaggart argued against the justifiability of vindictive punishment.
 (See Some Dogmas of Religion, section 133, as well as “Hegel's Theory of Punishment”, which further develops this view; chapter five of Studies in Hegelian Cosmology is devoted to a discussion of punishment.)
 And unfortunately, delusory perceptions, of which we are susceptible, are intrinsically bad.
 For this reason, McTaggart concludes that absolute reality is not free from intrinsic disvalue.
 (Even if pain is illusory, the illusion that there is pain is real, and is itself bad.
 See his Studies in the Hegelian Dialectic, page 155.)
 For this reason, Hegel's attempts to prove that the absolute is perfect are doomed to failure.